KentuckySolarCar/Telemetry-GUI/README.md

 * Add solar car logo
 * Incorporate additional calculations/data per suggestion of Chris
 * Temperature color gradient rather than just turn red at 30&deg; C
+* Make sure TelSpec.pdf or similar documentation somewhere stays up to date with the car output (already outdated)
+* Add util to take multiple log files and turn them into one
 * Investigate packaging as one .exe file with pyInstaller

 License